 Eindhoven officials are working on the Eindhoven Easy Mobile Assistant, or EEMA, a Web app that gives passengers information for their trip to the airport.
 EEMA tells you the optimal time to leave to make a flight; how busy roads are and whether the train would be faster and how busy the terminal is.

-Total number of annual passenger movements: About 5.6 million passengers in 2017, with the number expected to grow this year.
+Total number of annual passenger movements: About 6 million passengers projected for 2018, a record year.
 (Heathrow 75 million)

 If you’ve ever driven from eastern France to Basel, you’ve passed EuroAirport and said to yourself, “What the heck is that?”
 The answer is, it might be the best alternative for three countries.